Understanding Jig & Fixture Design, Construction, and Equipment

 Precision Cast Sections

-Precision cast sections come in a variety of shapes and sizes.
-Most cast sections are available in standard lengths of 25.00”, and all sizes and styles are available in precut 6” lengths, with squareness and parallelism within .005”/foot on all working surfaces.
+Most cast sections are available in standard lengths of 25.00", and all sizes and styles are available in precut 6" lengths, with squareness and parallelism within .005"/foot on all working surfaces.

 The sections can also be ordered cut to any specified length.
 The two common cast-section materials are cast iron and cast aluminum.
-The cast iron sections are made of ASTM

-Class 40 cast iron with a tensile strength of 40,000 to 45,000 psi.
+The cast iron sections are made of ASTM Class 40 cast iron with a tensile strength of 40,000 to 45,000 psi.
 The aluminum sections are 319 aluminum with a tensile strength of 30,000 psi.
-Cast elements are used mainly for major structural elements of jigs and fixtures rather than as accessory items.
-Depending on the workholder design, it is possible to build a complete workholder by simply combining different sections.
+Cast elements are primarily used for major structural elements of jigs and fixtures rather than as accessory items.

-sections and offset T sections.
-Equal and offset T sections come in 6.00” lengths, or 25.00” lengths.
-As shown in Figure 4-12, both the equal and offset T sections have basically a square cross-sectional profile where width and height are the same.
-The major difference between the two styles, as shown, is the position of the vertical member in relation to the horizontal portion.
+T Sections: as shown in Figure 4-11, T-shaped cast sections are made in two different styles: equal T sections and offset T sections.
+Equal and offset T sections come in 6.00" lengths or 25.00" lengths.
+Figure 4-12 shows that the equal and offset T sections have a nearly square cross-sectional profile where width and height are the same.
+The major difference between the two styles is the position of the vertical member in relation to the horizontal portion.
 The vertical member of the equal T section is positioned in the middle of the bottom portion.
-It is moved to one side on the offset T section.
-Both styles are available in five different sizes ranging from 3.00” x 3.00” to 8.00” x 8.00”.
-The web thickness of these sections is proportional to the overall size, ranging from .63” to 1.25”.
-Figure 4-13 shows an application where either style T section can be used.

 Figure 4-11.
 T sections are made in two styles: equal T sections and offset T sections.

 Figure 4-14.
-The L section.
+The L section features a right-angle shape.

 Figure 4-15.
 A typical fixturing application using an L section.

-U Sections .
-U-shaped cast sections, Figure 4-16, are widely used for channel-type workholders.
-These sections have a square cross-sectional profile with identical height and width dimensions, as shown.
-U-sections are available in seven sizes ranging from 1.75” square to 8” square.
-The web thickness of these sections is, once again, proportional to the overall size.
-The smaller U sections are made in 19.00” lengths.
+U Sections: as shown in Figure 4-16, U-shaped cast sections are widely used for channel-type workholders.
+These sections have a square cross-sectional profile with identical height and width dimensions.
+U-sections are available in seven sizes ranging from 1.75" square to 8" square.

 Figure 4-17.
 Examples of workholders constructed from U sections.

-Applications include riser elements, supports, or four-sided tooling blocks, as shown in Figure 4-21.
-Square sections are made in four standard sizes from 3.00” square to 8.00” square.
-Each size is available in either 6.00” or 25.00” lengths.
-All external surfaces except the ends are precisely machined.
+Square Sections: Square cast sections, shown in Figure 4-20, are typically used as major structural elements.
+This includes riser elements, supports, or four-sided tooling blocks.
+Square sections come in four standard sizes, from 3.00" to 8.00" square, with each size available in 6.00" or 25.00" lengths.
+All external surfaces, except for the ends, are precisely machined.

 Figure 4-20.
 The square cast section.